 In your Answer,

-state whether you ADMIT, DENY, OR LACK KNOWLEDGE OF each statement made by the plaintiff.
+State if you admit, deny, or lack knowledge of each statement made by Plaintiff.
 Do not admit any statement unless you know it is 100% true.
-DO NOT GUESS!
-If you do not know whether the account number listed is your credit card number or do not know if the amount the plaintiff says you owe is correct, you should DENY the statement that is made.
-If you do not understand what the plaintiff is saying, you should say you LACK KNOWLEDGE.
+Do not guess!
+If you do not know if the account number listed is your credit card number or if the amount Plaintiff says you owe is correct, deny the statement.
+If you do not understand what Plaintiff is saying, say you lack knowledge.

 Type or neatly print your answer.
 Your Answer must be clear and readable.